tainacan/tainacan-wiki/dev/repository-metadata.md

  @param array|string $args {
      Optional.
 Array or string of arguments.

  @type mixed $collection_idThe collection ID you want to consider or null for all collections.
-If a collectoin is set then only values applied to items in this collection will be returned
+If a collection is set then only values applied to items in this collection will be returned

      @type int $numberThe number of values to return (for pagination).
 Default empty (unlimited)